Cucalorus Film Foundation

 Robert Sharp, Past Chair

-Robert has nearly 20 years of entrepreneurial experience, mainly in the digital media industry.
-Most recently, Robert acquired Digieffects, a developer of special effects software for film and video.
-Robert moved the business to Wilmington, North Carolina in 2007 and since that time has become highly involved with the local film community.
-Robert grew up in Tokyo, Japan and holds a B.A. in Asian History from San Francisco State University.
+Robert Sharp has nearly 20 years of entrepreneurial experience, mainly in the digital media industry.
+Most recently, Sharp acquired Digieffects, a developer of special effects software for film and video.
+He moved the business to Wilmington, North Carolina in 2007 and since then has become highly involved with the local film community.
+Sharp grew up in Tokyo, Japan and holds a BA in Asian History from San Francisco State University.

 Bo Webb, Treasurer

-Rob majored in Motion Picture and Television Production at the University of Southern Colorado.
-With a small grant in 1999, he produced, directed and edited the non-fiction film Live In It To Win It.
-Rob founded Common Sense Films, the company behind his Emmy nominated documentary, The Fort Fisher Hermit: The Life and Death of Robert E. Harrill.
+Rob Hill majored in Motion Picture and Television Production at the University of Southern Colorado.
+With a small grant in 1999, he produced, directed, and edited the non-fiction film Live In It To Win It.
+Hill founded Common Sense Films, the company behind his Emmy-nominated documentary, The Fort Fisher Hermit: The Life and Death of Robert E. Harrill.
 The film also won Best Documentary Feature at the Hollywood Film Festival and is distributed nationally.
-The National Academy of Television Science nominated Rob for the prestigious Rising Star Award in 2007.
+The National Academy of Television Science nominated Hill for the prestigious Rising Star Award in 2007.

 Jim O’Brien is an entertainment and business lawyer with Poyner Spruill LLP.
-Jim is the preeminent independent film lawyer in North Carolina and represents clients in many other aspects of the entertainment industry.
-Jim also has a significant corporate and general business practice and serves as outside general counsel to many established and emerging growth companies in various industries.
-Jim received his undergraduate degree from UNC Chapel Hill and his law degree from UC Berkeley and is serving his second term on the North Carolina Governor’s Film Council.
-He may be reached at firstname.lastname@example.org, 910.343.3434 in Wilmington or 919.783.1120 in Raleigh.
+O'Brien is the preeminent independent film lawyer in North Carolina and represents clients in many other aspects of the entertainment industry.
+He also has a significant corporate and general business practice and serves as outside general counsel to many established and emerging growth companies in various industries.
+O'Brien is serving his second term on the North Carolina Governor’s Film Council and may be reached at firstname.lastname@example.org, 910.343.3434 in Wilmington or 919.783.1120 in Raleigh.

-Originally from a small town in upstate New York, Jill holds a MA in Theatre from Illinois State University.
-This is Jill's fourth year on staff at the festival.
-As Development Director for Cucalorus 19 Jill will head up a variety of projects, including sponsorships, grants, and youth programs.
-Most days Jill can be found in the office deep in conversation with Izzie.
-In her free time Jill enjoys drinking coffee, auditioning for local film productions, and playing with her miniature dachshund Buddy (sometimes all at the same time!).
+Originally from a small town in upstate New York, Jill Tefft holds a MA in Theatre from Illinois State University.
+This is Tefft's fourth year on staff at the festival.
+As Development Director for Cuc' 19 Tefft will head up a variety of projects, including sponsorships, grants, and youth programs.
+Most days, she can be found in the office deep in conversation with Izzie.
+In her free time, Tefft enjoys drinking coffee, auditioning for local film productions, and playing with her miniature dachshund Buddy (sometimes all at the same time!).

-Bill is the Executive Vice President of EUE Screen Gems Studios.
+Bill Vassar is the Executive Vice President of EUE Screen Gems Studios.
 He manages the company’s facilities in Wilmington and Charleston.
-Bill joined EUE Screen Gems in 1997 as the manager of their video facility in New York City.
-In 2002 he added the responsibility of collaborating with their Wilmington studio management.
-Bill serves on the North Carolina Governor’s Film Council and the board of the Wilmington Regional Film Office.
-He also served two terms on the Board of Governors of the National Academy of Television Arts and Sciences.
+Vassar joined EUE Screen Gems in 1997 as the manager of their video facility in New York City.
+In 2002, he added the responsibility of collaborating with their Wilmington studio management.
+Vassar serves on the North Carolina Governor’s Film Council and the board of the Wilmington Regional Film Office.

-Sheena is the only person in the world who's name is not spelled like it's pronounced, which is Shayna.
-A native of Calabash, NC Sheena is a script supervisor and also a filmmaker; directing documentaries on the Cape Fear Literacy Council and also on North Carolina prolific artist Ivey Hayes.
+Sheena Vaught is the only person in the world who's name is not spelled like it's pronounced, which is Shayna.
+A native of Calabash, North Carolina, Sheena is a script supervisor and also a filmmaker--directing documentaries on the Cape Fear Literacy Council and also on North Carolina prolific artist Ivey Hayes.

-A CFCC graduate and current UNCW film studies student, this will be Channing's second year heading up the tech department for Cucalorus.
-Channing's tasks include print traffic, tech volunteers, venue equipment rental/installation, overseeing day to day tech prior to and during the festival, and making sure all the films we screen look pretty.
-A self proclaimed mad scientist and outer space enthusiast, in her off time, Channing works on local film productions and is designing her own international space station.
+A CFCC graduate and current UNCW film studies student, this will be Channing Duke's second year heading up the tech department for Cucalorus.
+Duke's tasks include print traffic, tech volunteers, venue equipment rental/installation, overseeing day to day tech prior to and during the festival, and making sure all the films we screen look pretty.
+A self-proclaimed mad scientist and outer space enthusiast, in her off time, Duke works on local film productions and is designing her own international space station.

 Dan Brawley, Sr.

-Thomas is an intellectual property, film and business lawyer with the Brooks Pierce law firm.
+Thomas Varnum is an intellectual property, film and business lawyer with the Brooks Pierce law firm.
 He helped Brooks Pierce open its office in downtown Wilmington in 2013.
-Thomas grew up in Northern California, and attended UNC Chapel Hill before earning his law degree at UC-Davis.
+Varnum grew up in Northern California, and attended UNC Chapel Hill before earning his law degree at UC-Davis.
 Now he lives, works and plays right here in beautiful Wilmington.
-Call Thomas at 910.444.2022, email him, or visit his website bio page.
+Call Varnum at 910.444.2022, email him, or visit his website bio page.

 Hope Dickson Leach

-Hope completed her MFA in filmmaking at Columbia University.
-Her award-winning thesis film THE DAWN CHORUS was selected for Sundance, Edinburgh, London and many other festivals.
-Screen International made her a Star of Tomorrow and Filmmaker Magazine named her one of the ’25 New Faces of Independent Film’.
-Since her return to the UK she has made further acclaimed short works for Channel 4, Film London, the UKFC and the National Theatre of Scotland.
-She is currently developing several feature films about strong, crazy women and a cross-media project about celebrity culture.
-She lives in Glasgow with her husband and two sons.
+Hope Dickerson Leach completed her MFA in filmmaking at Columbia University.
+Her award-winning thesis film The Dawn Chorus was selected for Sundance, Edinburgh, London, and many other festivals.
+Since her return to the UK she has made further acclaimed short works for Channel 4, Film London, the UKFC, and the National Theatre of Scotland.
+She is currently developing several feature films about strong crazy women and a cross-media project about celebrity culture.

-Geoff is a native Texan who took a circuitous path to filmmaking, studying mathematics, philosophy, art, science, and languages at St. John’s College before returning to Texas to pursue an MFA in filmmaking at UT (2001).
+Geoff Marslett is a native Texan who took a circuitous path to filmmaking, studying mathematics, philosophy, art, science, and languages at St. John’s College before returning to Texas to pursue an MFA in filmmaking at UT (2001).
 His critically acclaimed Monkey vs. Robot screened at over 25 festivals worldwide, was distributed theatrically, and broadcast on HBO, PBS, and Univision.
-His short, Bubblecraft, served as a laboratory for developing his own unique animation process and style and later co-wrote an expanded version for Mars.

 Norwood Cheek is a film and television producer, director, actor and writer who has worked behind and in front of the camera for 20 years.
-He has directed more than 70 music videos including ones for eels, she & him, squirrel nut zippers and superchunk.
-A small gauge film enthusiast, cheek started flicker in chapel hill and leads film and music video workshops at film festivals around the world.
+He has directed more than 70 music videos including ones for bands Eels, She & Him, Squirrel Nut Zippers, and Superchunk.
+A small-gauge film enthusiast, Cheek started flicker in Chapel Hill and leads film and music video workshops at film festivals around the world.

-Francesca is a filmmaker and animator that has exhibited work from Sundance to PBS National, by way of Mumbai, Casablanca, Göteborg, and many others.
+Francesca Talenti is a filmmaker and animator that has exhibited work from Sundance to PBS National.
 She has won a number of "best of" awards and has received grants from the Independent Television Service, Latino Public Broadcasting, and the Kauffman Foundation.
-Francesca is also a professor at the University of North Carolina at Chapel Hill, where she teaches media production.
+Talenti is also a professor at the University of North Carolina at Chapel Hill, where she teaches media production.

-Based out of Rome, Alfredo is an Italian screenwriter of features and TV series.
-During the last three years he has been directing films (any lengths, any genres—comedy, docs, experimental) shot in Italy, Israel, Palestine, Himalayas and California.
-These films have been selected in 30 countries, in more than 150 festivals, winning a few awards in the U.S. (Nashville, Rhode Island and Golden Gate Award in San Francisco).
-Alfredo is the founder of newborn Meproducodasolo production company, and he's producing films of new valiant and independent talents.
+Based out of Rome, Alfredo Covelli is an Italian screenwriter of features and TV series.
+During the last three years he has been directing films (any lengths, any genres—comedy, docs, experimental) shot in Italy, Israel, Palestine, Himalayas, and California.
+These films have been selected in 30 countries, in more than 150 festivals, winning a few awards in the U.S. Covelli is the founder of newborn Meproducodasolo production company, and he's producing films of new valiant and independent talents.

-Known for his unflinching and veracious style of storytelling, Ya'ke is a rising voice in independent cinema.
-His films have received world-wide acclaim, screening and winning awards at over 80 film festivals, including The Cannes International Film Festival, The DC Shorts Film Festival, The Austin Film Festival, The Dallas International Film Festival, The Urbanworld Film Festival and The Little Rock Film Festival, to name a few.
+Known for his unflinching and veracious style of storytelling, Ya'ke Smith is a rising voice in independent cinema.
+His films have received world-wide acclaim, screening and winning awards at over 80 film festivals, including The Cannes International Film Festival, The Austin Film Festival, and The Urbanworld Film Festival.
 He is the recipient of a Director’s Guild of America Student Film Award, a regional Student Academy Award and an HBO Short Film Award.
 His short, Katrina’s Son, was eligible for the 2012 Academy Award in short filmmaking.
-His debut-feature film, WOLF, has screened at festivals across North America, winning numerous awards and being named one of the best independent films of 2012 by several film critics.
-Ya’Ke graduated with a B.A. from the Communication Arts Department at the University of The Incarnate Word and an M.F.A. from the University of Texas at Austin’s film program.
-He is currently a film professor in the Art Department of the University of Texas at Arlington.

 Born in Bratislava and raised in Canada, Ingrid Veninger formed pUNK Films with a ‘nothing is impossible’ manifesto.
-In 2012, Ingrid executive produced five feature films for $5000, and launched the 1KWAVE in Toronto.
-An acclaimed filmmaker, Ingrid has produced six features in the past six years, which have premiered at TIFF and numerous festivals worldwide: ONLY, NURSE.FIGHTER.BOY, MODRA, i am a good person/i am a bad person, THE END OF TIME and THE ANIMAL PROJECT.
-Currently, Ingrid is a part-time member of the Film Studies Faculty at York University, Screenwriter-in-Residence at the University of Toronto, and she recently initiated the pUNK Films FEMMES LAB to foster feature films written and directed by women.
-Ingrid likes roller coasters, foam soap, and everything magenta. www.punkfilms.ca
+Veninger has produced six features in the past six years, which have premiered at TIFF and numerous festivals worldwide.
+Currently, Veninger is a part-time member of the Film Studies Faculty at York University, Screenwriter-in-Residence at the University of Toronto, and she recently initiated the pUNK Films FEMMES LAB to foster feature films written and directed by women.www.punkfilms.ca

 Open Staff Positions